 Test results shall not be multiplied by deterioration factors.

-[For vehicles that have Declared Maximum RDE values reported in the Manufacturer's RDE certificate of compliance, as described in Annex 12 of UN Regulation No. 168 which is lower than the emission limits set out in paragraph 6.1. of UN Regulation No. 168, the conformity shall be checked against these Declared Maximum RDE values.
-If the sample is found not to conform with the Declared Maximum RDE values, the granting type approval authority shall require the manufacturer to take corrective actions.]
+For vehicles that have Declared Maximum RDE values reported in the Manufacturer's RDE certificate of compliance, as described in Annex 12 of UN Regulation No. 168, which is lower than the emission limits set out in paragraph 6.1. of UN Regulation No. 168, the conformity shall be checked against these Declared Maximum RDE values.
+If the sample is found not to conform with the Declared Maximum RDE values, the granting type approval authority shall require the manufacturer to take corrective actions.

 Prior to the performance of the first ISC test, the manufacturer, or other actors shall notify the intent of performing in-service conformity testing of a given vehicle family to the granting type approval authority.
 Upon this notification, the granting type approval authority shall open a new statistical folder to process the results for each relevant combination of the following parameters for that particular party/or that pool of parties: vehicle family, emissions test type and pollutant.
 Separate statistical procedures shall be opened for each relevant combination of those parameters.